Velir/Jabberwocky-docs/source/getting-started/overview.rst

 The **Jabberwocky.WebApi** project also has no dependencies other than on **Jabberwocky.Core**, and WebApi.

-The remaining **Jabberwocky.Glass.\*** projects all rely on Glass Mapper, with each subsequent package relying on more and more dependencies (Autofac, MVC), and are meant to bootstrap and codify Sitecore development with a common set of patterns and practices.
+The remaining **Jabberwocky.Glass.\*** projects all rely on Glass Mapper, with each subsequent package relying on more and more dependencies (Autofac, MVC).
+These packages are meant to bootstrap and codify Sitecore development with a common set of patterns and practices.